2- Loosen and remove the four nuts between the transmission and coupling.

 7- If you can, don’t replace the coupling with a solid coupling and instead replace it with what’s called a split-coupling.
 This will make future removal and re-install much easier.
 Even with a split coupling you should still have it fitted and faced after removal.
 The $65.00 +/- is well worth it.
 Split couplings require the utmost care in installation.
 The nuts should be tightened EVENLY and to proper torque.
 Uneven tightening of the clamping nuts can cause a split coupling to be thrown off in true.
 Tighten each one a little at a time.

 8- Once again do not use a large hammer, or a slide hammer, with any great force, to pound or pull directly on a coupling that is connected to the transmission.
 You can rather easily damage the bearings and brinell them.
 Brinelling of the bearing surface creates an imprint of the roller bearing on the face of the bearings race.
 Brinelling of the race, or bearing surface, will eventually lead to a bearing failure and gear box re-build.
 In extreme cases the gear box may shatter and there are many out there who have done just that.
 Slide hammers should be avoided at all costs.

 This is a cut-a-way view of the PSS Shaft Seal.
-It’s critically important that TWO set screws be used, on on top of the other, in order to lock them into place.
+It’s critically important that TWO set screws be used as shown.
+This means one set screw on top of the other, in order to lock them into place.
 The o-rings should seat in the slots well and no grease or oil should be used when sliding the rotor onto the shaft.